 Yet another way employers can help is by changing their mindset regarding prospective candidates.
 To attract a more diverse candidate pool, companies need to broaden their definition of what success looks like.

-As we outlined in two recent blog posts, one about Latinx students and one about Black students, some of recruiters’ traditional methods for sourcing top candidates—such as GPA cutoffs—have hidden bias.
-GPA cutoffs exclude disproportionately large numbers of Black and Latinx students.
+As we outlined in two recent blog posts, one about Latine students and one about Black students, some of recruiters’ traditional methods for sourcing top candidates—such as GPA cutoffs—have hidden bias.
+GPA cutoffs exclude disproportionately large numbers of Black and Latine students.
 Another sourcing strategy that can hurt these candidates is the traditional short recruiting window.

 Flexibility and an open mind are key to sourcing and engaging your next generation of leaders.